Chapter 4:

 I flipped the page.

-This one had crude little doodles of UFOs and aliens in the margins.
+This one had crude little doodles in the margins.
+A yōkai and a saucer-style UFO you'd see in old American movies.

-“I tried summoning aliens today.
-If you leave three empty cans on the roof at midnight and chant ‘Zorath’ three times, you can make contact.
+“I tried summoning Kuchisake-onna today.
+If you leave three empty cans on the roof at midnight and chant ‘Kuchisake' three times, you can make contact.
 I didn’t see anything… but maybe I just didn’t do it right.
-Maybe aliens are just too busy to visit right now.
+Maybe she was too busy chasing someone else tonight.
 I’ll try again tomorrow.”

 I quickly flipped through the pages and found that it was entirely entries like this.
 It had the energy of a middle schooler who read far too much fanfiction for their own good.